 Saturday 14 Jul until Sunday 19 Aug 2018

-Private View: Friday 13 July 18.00 – 20.00
+Private View: Friday 13 July 18.00 – 20.00 (RSVP)

 Open Sat – Sun, 11:00 – 17:00 or by appointment

-To gain a deeper understanding of the answers to these questions, we worked with artists, designers, activists, sociologists and researchers, in a three-day co-creation research lab.
-The group engaged in artist lead experiments and playful scenarios, conducted research with “workers”; as well as scientists and scholars to generate new knowledge.
-This exhibition is the result of this collective cognitive labour.
-Each game in Furtherfield simulates an experience of how techniques of gamification, automation, and surveillance, are applied to the everyday in the not yet complete capture of all forms of existence into the wider systems of work.
+To gain a deeper understanding of the answers to these questions, we worked with artists, designers, activists, sociologists and researchers in a three-day co-creation research lab in May 2018.
+The group engaged in artist-led experiments and playful scenarios, conducting research with fellow participants acting as ‘workers’ to generate new areas of knowledge.
+This exhibition in Furtherfield Gallery is the result of this collective labour and each game simulates an experience of how techniques of gamification, automation and surveillance are applied to the everyday in the (not yet complete) capture of all forms of existence into wider systems of work.

 Lab session leads and participants: Dani Admiss, Kevin Biderman, Marija Bozinovska Jones, Ruth Catlow, Maria Dada, Robert Gallager, Beryl Graham, Miranda Hall, Arjun Harrison Mann, Maz Hemming, Sanela Jahic, Annelise Keestra, Steven Levon Ounanian, Manu Luksch, Itai Palti, Andrej Primozic, Michael Straeubig, Cassie Thornton, Cecilia Wee, Jamie Woodcock.